andymckay/blog/content/2026-06-15-rockhampton.md

 I know for many people those are slow, but as it turns out I was on pace for a personal best.
 At roughly 20.5km there was a slight incline, and I slowed down to a walk so I could fiddle with my watch and see if I could figure out my overall time (sometimes its hard without glasses).

 And...
 I sprinted to the end to get my personal best beating the time I got in the [First Half](https://mckay.pub/2026-02-23-first-half.html), official time 1:58:24.
-And this time without zero heart problems.
+And this time without heart problems.

 Later on I realized that I was so dehydrated when I kept drinking so much water, for hours after.